Our Innovative Mission Education

-We promote Christian mission and our religious heritage and values through a multi-faceted program of mission education and celebration, which is designed to reinforce our identity as a Wesleyan-Christian ministry, strengthen our culture of servant ministry and integrate our values into the fabric of our organization.
+We promote a Christian religious heritage and values through a multi-faceted program of mission education and celebration, which reinforces our identity as a Wesleyan-Christian ministry, strengthens our culture of servant ministry and integrates our values into the fabric of UMC.
 A few examples of our innovative initiatives are noted below.

 Commissioning & Missioning Services